aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 The stack failed its previous deployment, and is in a non-retryable state.
 Go into the CloudFormation console, delete the stack, and retry the deployment.

+### Cannot find module 'xxxx' or its corresponding type declarations

+You may see this if you are using TypeScript or other NPM-based languages, when using NPM 7 on your workstation (where you generate `package-lock.json`) and NPM 6 on the CodeBuild image used for synthesizing.

+It looks like NPM 7 has started writing less information to `package-lock.json`, leading NPM 6 reading that same file to not install all required packages anymore.

+Make sure you are using the same NPM version everywhere, either downgrade your workstation's version or upgrade the CodeBuild version.

 ## Current Limitations

 Limitations that we are aware of and will address: